kyverno/policies/README.md

 Once your policy is written within these guidelines and tested, please open a standard PR against the `main` branch of kyverno/policies.
 In order for a policy to make it to the website's [policies page](https://kyverno.io/policies/), it must first be committed to the `main` branch in this repo.
 Following that, an administrator will render these policies to produce Markdown files in a second PR.
 You do not need to worry about this process, however.

 In order to streamline the process, the beginning "stub" of a ClusterPolicy resource is provided below with an example of how especially the annotations should be completed.
+Be sure to check the documentation and other sample policies as there is no guarantee this below stub is up to date.

 ```yaml
 apiVersion: kyverno.io/v1